splinesreticulating/spotify-dj/README.md

 Spotify DJ turns your Spotify music library into a smart, automated radio station.
 It analyzes your collection and plays songs in a seamless, perfectly flowing order—just like a professional DJ.

+> 🛰️ Part of [Queue FM](https://github.com/splinesreticulating/queuefm) – a Spotify-powered radio station with a smart, self-updating playlist.

 ---

 ## 🎵 Features